weamnuman-source/DaibaPark_BehavioralEvents/README.md

 This repository contains photographs documenting the locations of utterances indicating behavioral events analyzed in the paper "Divergent Environmental Evaluation Patterns in Immersive Virtual vs. Physical Outdoor Environments: Towards Informing Architectural Design in VR".

 ## Folder Structure
-- `/Physical_Environment/`: Photos from the real-world Odaiba Park, taken at moment of utterance. each photo is captioned with its corrosponding verbal protocol.
+- `/Physical_Environment/`: Photos from the real-world Odaiba Park, taken at moment of utterance.
+Each photo is captioned with its corrosponding verbal protocol.
-- `/Immersive_Virtual_Environment/`: Screenshots from the Unreal Engine replica, taken at moment of utterance. each photo is captioned with its corrosponding verbal protocol.
+- `/Immersive_Virtual_Environment/`: Screenshots from the Unreal Engine replica, taken at moment of utterance.
+Each photo is captioned with its corrosponding verbal protocol.

 ## Event Categories
 - **Failure_Events**: Participants' unsuccessful actions and perceived failures